FAQ

 Citations

-• I incorporate harm reduction into my coaching to reduce the negative effects of eating disorders and promote safety.
-Even when someone is working towards a full recovery from their ED, harm reduction always has a place during the process.
+• I incorporate harm reduction into my coaching to reduce the negative effects of eating disorders.
+Harm reduction always has a place during the process.
 I have learned so much in this area from the amazing Gloria Lucas of Nalgona Positivity Pride.

-I acknowledge that each person faces a unique set of contributing factors to their eating disorder and obstacles in their life influenced by the systems and environment we exist within and interact with.
+Each person faces a unique set of contributing factors to their eating disorder and obstacles in their life influenced by the systems and environment we exist within and interact with.
+Not everyone is in a place where recovery is their priority; not everyone wants to recover.

 Please note that texting is only included if meeting weekly.
 If meeting less frequently I do offer text support for a supplemental fee based on needs.